emmo-repo/domain-crystallography/Concept_Templates/crystal_structure_model.md

 ### Comments

-The vast majority of crystal structures are formed of arrangements of atoms that are periodic in 3 dimensions (400,000 according to Wikipedia reference 20).
+The vast majority of crystal structures have been determined by modelling samples as arrangements of atoms that are periodic in 3 dimensions (400,000 according to Wikipedia reference 20).
 Therefore it is important that this very common model is captured by our concept definition.